 What remedies can a company use to protect trade secrets in Minnesota?

 If a company's trade secrets have been misappropriated, that company can get a court injunction under Minn.
 Stat. § 325C.02 for actual or threatened misappropriation.
-The injunction could potentially last until the trade secret has ceased to exist.
+The injunction could potentially last until the trade secret has ceased to exist, which could be many years.

 Within the court case, a court must take reasonable means to preserve the secrecy of the trade secret, including with protective orders, sealed records, and in-camera hearings.